squid-cache/squid-cache.github.io/docs/KnowledgeBase/Windows.md

 > :x: to be completed

-# Squid-3 porting efforts
+# Porting efforts

-Squid series 3 has major build issues on all Windows compiler systems.
+Squid series 3+ have major build issues on all Windows compiler systems.
-Below is a summary of the known status for producing a useful Squid 3.x for Windows.
+Below is a summary of the known status for producing a useful Squid for Windows.
 In a rough order of completeness as of the last page update.